Sport & Society

 The research programme focuses on two interrelated themes: Value creation in sport and public value creation, and public-private problem-solving.

-The research group Sport & Society is led by prof. Maarten van Bottenburg.
+The Sport & Society chair is led by prof. Maarten van Bottenburg.

 - Value creation in sport and public value creation